Mission Control User Guide

 Should you need to increase the number of Mission Control user licenses, please email firstname.lastname@example.org.

-Mission Control can be configured to send Daily Digest emails to Action Owners grouping Actions into three categories:
+Mission Control can be configured to send Daily Digest emails to Action Owners grouping Actions into various categories, including:

 Your daily digests are now active and will be generated daily at the start time you specified.

 Note: Each individual Action Owner can subscribe / unsubscribe to the digest email by adjusting the ‘Receive Digest’ setting on their ‘Role’ record.
 The default is subscribed.

 Mission Control allows you to generate sample data so that you can evaluate and get up and running quickly.
 If you would like to take advantage of this feature, navigate to the ‘Control Pad’ on the Mission Control Console and click the “Create Sample Data” button.
 This will populate sample records in all of the key objects required for Mission Control.
 Please note that once this sample data is created, you will need to manually delete each record that is no longer required.

 That’s it!
 That is all the configuration you need to do.
 You are now ready to start using Mission Control.
 Continue reading to find out how to launch your first mission!

 Mission Control consists of 18 objects that hold the data relating to various aspects of your projects.
 These objects are:

 You can access each object in the usual manner via their own individual tabs.
 However, you can launch straight into most of these areas directly from the Mission Control Console.